-This is a guest post from Gabor Papp, the Growth Marketer of Shapr3D an awesome CAD tool designed for iPad pro.
-This article originally appeared on in Hungarian on Gabor's blog and I (Roland, Chief Chamaileon) asked him to come up with an English version and guest post it on our site.
+This is a guest post from Gabor Papp, the former Growth Marketer of Shapr3D an awesome CAD tool designed for iPad pro.
+This article originally appeared on in Hungarian on Gabor's online marketing blog and I (Roland, Chief Chamaileon) asked him to come up with an English version and guest post it on our site.

 I'm a big fan of Gabor because of his very detailed strategic approach to SEO, online marketing, and anything else he's involved in.

 I hope this article will be useful to the many of you who are before launching your product or service on Product Hunt!

 Let me pass you over to Gabor from now on.

 Shapr3D came out with it’s 2.0 version last December, and part of the roll out strategy was submitting the Product on Product Hunt.

 This article will show you how to launch your product on Product Hunt and how to make it a successful launch.

 Product Hunt is a daily, voting based popularity contest for startups.
 The "winners" of the contest get the chance to appear on multiple channels of Product Hunt (Twitter, newsletters).

 Ever since it's inception in 2013 Product Hunt became an essential part of every Silicon Valley product launch.
 Simply this is the easiest way to appear in front of various journalists, tech people and fellow founders and basically anyone who is involved in the tech business.